Search blog

 Jenny hopes to pass the entrance exam and get into university. |

-2. Expressing Hope for the Present
+2. Expressing Hope in English for the Present

 Expressing Hope for the Present |